agb32/cosmadoc/docs/source/nvidiagpu.md

 ## Usage

-## Known issues / notes
-More information is given on the [GPU pages](gpu.md)
+If you do not already have an account on COSMA, please follow the instructions [here](account.md), then request to join the project(s): do016 for the NVidia testbed, or do015 for DINE2.

+- There are two ways to access V100 GPUs:
+    - 6x V100 GPUs are accessible by direct ssh.
+From a login node, use `ssh gn001`.
+    - 4x V100 GPUs are accessible through the `dine2` slurm queue.
+- There are two ways to access (configurable up to 3) A100 GPUs:
+    - By direct ssh.
+From a login node, use `ssh mad06`.
+    - Through the `cosma8-shm` slurm queue.
+- A30 GPUs are accessible through the `dine2` slurm queue.
+- H100 NVL node is accessible by direct ssh.
+From a login node, use `ssh gn004`.
+- There are two ways to access the GH200 nodes:
+    - By direct ssh.
+From a login node, use `ssh gn002`.
+    - Through the `gracehopper` slurm queue.

+## Notes

+### Composable Nodes

+To request a specific configuration of GPUs on any of the composable nodes, please email cosma-support@durham.ac.uk.

-## nvhpc
+### nvhpc

-There are nvhpc modules available (`module avail nvhpc`).
+There are nvhpc modules available (`module avail nvhpc`), which include the NVidia compilers, CUDA, and other build tools.
 It may be necessary to specify a toolchain to use with these, e.g.

 ```
 nvc++ --std=c++20 --gcc-toolchain=/cosma/local/gcc/14.1.0 mycode.cpp